Minority representation and fairness in network ranking: An application to school contact diary data: Detecting and correcting for systematic bias

 Under the identifying assumptions of WYSIWYG, we assume that there are no observation errors, and thus there is no need to correct the ranking of observed degrees.
 Conversely, under the identifying assumptions of WAE, and assuming the construct model is ER, \ifjrss \else the observation model follows an SBM, as analyzed in Section~\ref{sec:theory}, and \fi any difference in the observation model edge densities is attributable to differences in the observation error rates.
 Under WAE, the construct model is proportionally representative, making estimation of the construct model $\rho_K$ a trivial task.
 Moreover, there is a natural corrected degree ranking which takes the top nodes by degree in each group, so that the group proportions in any prefix of the ranking approximately match the overall minority proportion $\kappa$ \citep{zehlike2022fairness}.

-With neither worldview as an identifying assumption, our goal is not necessarily to make the ranking proportionally representative, but instead to correct it to match a general, (adaptive) target representation profile.
-Formally, corrected rankings can be computed sequentially: initializing from the empty set, the next ranked node is either the top available minority group or top available majority group node, where ties are broken uniformly at random, and the group identity is chosen to minimize the discrepancy between the group proportion in the next prefix of the ranking and the corresponding value in the adaptive representation profile (see Algorithm~\ref{alg:correction}).
+With neither worldview as an identifying assumption, our goal is not necessarily to make the ranking proportionally representative, but instead to correct it to match an adaptive target representation profile: a plug-in estimate of the asymptotic minority representation profile for the construct model.
+In practice, we compute corrected rankings sequentially.
+Initializing from the empty set, the next ranked node is either the top available minority group or top available majority group node, where ties are broken uniformly at random, and the group identity is chosen to minimize the discrepancy between the group proportion in the next prefix of the ranking and the corresponding value in the adaptive representation profile (see Algorithm~\ref{alg:correction}).
 Any remaining discrepancy between the corrected and target representation profiles is due to the discreteness of the ranking problem.

-In order to develop methodology without an identifying worldview, we extend the work of \citet{chang2022estimation}, using independent network replicates to consistently estimate the group-dependent observation error rates.
+In order to develop methodology without an identifying worldview, we extend the work of \citet{chang2022estimation}, using independent network replicates to consistently estimate the group-dependent observation error rates and construct model parameters.
 By \citet{chang2022estimation}, Theorem 1, replication is indeed a requirement here, it is impossible to consistently estimate the observation error rates without it.
-Using the systematically biased model described above with only type II errors, two replicates are sufficient to estimate the block-wise observation error rates.
+Using the systematically biased model described above with only type II errors, two replicates are sufficient to estimate the blockwise observation error rates.

 The availability of two independent replicates is common in various applications.
 For example, contact networks collected over different days \citep{fournet2014contact} and gene expression networks derived from repeated experiments under similar conditions \citep{faith2007large}.
-In other applications, it may be possible to sample a single directed, noisy observation $Y$ of a construct network $A$, characterized by group-dependent directed type II (recall) errors with $ \mathbb{P}(Y_{ij}=0 \vert A_{ij}=1) = \beta_{c_ic_j} $ for any $i,j\in [n]$; we may have $\beta_{12} \neq \beta_{21}$.
+In other applications, such as for contact diary data, it may be possible to observe a single directed, noisy observation $Y$ of a construct network $A$, characterized by group-dependent directed type II (recall) errors with $ \mathbb{P}(Y_{ij}=0 \vert A_{ij}=1) = \beta_{c_ic_j} $ for any $i,j\in [n]$; we may have $\beta_{12} \neq \beta_{21}$.